SnickCH/docker-with-buildx/readme.md

 - Weekly updates for the latest version of buildx: I try to use the newest version of buildx for the "latest" tag https://github.com/docker/buildx/releases/
 - Different versions are available if you need older ones
 - I will add examples on how to get startet with Git Lab
+- amd64 (tested) and arm64 (not tested)

 ## Docker image and tags

-In addition to the "latest" tag, there are older tags available.
+In addition to the "latest" tag (amd64 and arm64), there are older tags available.
 Please check the docker hub site of the project for the tags if you need older one

 https://hub.docker.com/r/snickch/buildx